atiladeokegab/leetcode/README.md

 - **Two-Pointer Techniques**
 - **Sliding Window**

+## When stuck:
+## Problem-Solving Approach

+1. **Learn the Basics**
+   - Understand fundamental concepts.

+2. **Look for Real-World Implementations**
+   - Find examples of how these concepts are applied in real scenarios.

+3. **Visualize with Pen and Paper**
+   - Sketch diagrams or flowcharts to clarify your understanding.

+4. **Implement from Scratch**
+   - Write your own code to reinforce what you’ve learned.

+5. **Learn the Built-In Libraries**
+   - Familiarize yourself with libraries and frameworks that can streamline your coding process.

+6. **Solve Simple Problems**
+   - Start with easier problems to build confidence and skill.

+7. **Tackle Hard Problems**
+   - Gradually challenge yourself with more complex problems to further your expertise.
 This directory serves as a hands-on resource for mastering these essential concepts, with a particular focus on linked list implementations and problem-solving techniques.